eobaah/telling-possum/data-structures.md

-const diGraph = new DirectedGraph() diGraph.addVertex('v1')               // adds a vertex to the graph. diGraph.hasVertex('v1')               // returns true if the graph contains the vertex or false if not. diGraph.addDirection('v1', 'v2', 3)  // adds a direction from 'v1' to 'v2' with a weight (number). diGraph.hasDirection('v1', 'v2')      // returns true if there's a direction from 'v1' to 'v2'. diGraph.getDirectionWeight('v1', 'v2') // returns direction weight between v1 & v2 or null if no direction exists.
-diGraph.visit('v1', vertex => console.log(vertex)) // visit all the connected vertices in the graph starting with v1 and apply function on the reached vertex. diGraph.findShortestPath('v1', 'v2')  // returns an array of all the shortest paths between two vertices based on the sum of weights. diGraph.removeDirection('v1', 'v2')   // removes an existing direction between 'v1' and 'v2'. diGraph.getSeparatedVertices()        // returns an array of all the vertices that are unconnected to the graph (have no direction linking them to another vertex). diGraph.removeVertex('v1')            // removes an existing vertex and all its directions (the incoming and outgoing).
+const diGraph = new DirectedGraph() diGraph.addVertex('v1')               // adds a vertex to the graph. diGraph.hasVertex('v1')               // returns true if the graph contains the vertex or false if not. diGraph.addDirection('v1', 'v2')      // adds a direction from 'v1' to 'v2'. diGraph.hasDirection('v1', 'v2')      // returns true if there's a direction from 'v1' to 'v2'. diGraph.visit('v1', vertex => console.log(vertex)) // visit all the connected vertices in the graph starting with v1 and apply function on the reached vertex. diGraph.findPaths('v1', 'v2')         // returns an array of all the paths between two vertices. diGraph.removeDirection('v1', 'v2')   // removes an existing direction between 'v1' and 'v2'. diGraph.getSeparatedVertices()        // returns an array of all the vertices that are unconnected to the graph (have no direction linking them to another vertex). diGraph.removeVertex('v1')            // removes an existing vertex and all its directions (the incoming and outgoing).